Preview

 • Creates pie-chart-like patterns

-• Color wheel effects
+• Useful for color wheel effects

 • Starting angle is customizable